rsmets/minesweeper-cli/API_AUTHORIZATION.md

 ## Security Notes

-- The API key is case-sensitive
+- The admin key is case-sensitive
-- Header names (`X-API-Key`, `Authorization`) are case-insensitive in real HTTP
+- Header names (`X-Admin-Key`, `Authorization`) are case-insensitive in real HTTP
 - The default API key should be changed in production environments
-- Consider using environment variables or secure configuration management for API keys
+- Consider using environment variables or secure configuration management for admin keys
 - The `/api/games` endpoint is the only protected endpoint - game creation and gameplay endpoints remain public
 - Uses Fastify's built-in hook system for proper request lifecycle management